Oil prices soar after progress on massive US stimulus bill | ExBulletin

 More positive news on the coronavirus vaccination front and signs of an improving Asian economy have also pushed prices up.

-A U.S. Centers for Disease Control and Prevention advisory committee voted unanimously on Sunday to recommend Johnson & Johnsons’ COVID-19 vaccine for widespread use, and U.S. officials said initial shipments would begin Sunday.
+A U.S. Centers for Disease Control and Prevention advisory committee voted unanimously on Sunday to recommend Johnson & Johnson’s COVID-19 vaccine for widespread use, and U.S. officials said the first shipments would begin on Sunday.

 J&J plans to ship more than 20 million doses by the end of March and 100 million by the middle of the year, enough to immunize nearly a third of Americans.